Tag Archives: Jackie Robinson

 Robinson’s impact on others continues to this day.
 His .311 lifetime batting average and 1962 induction into the Baseball Hall of Fame rank him among the best ballplayers in history.
 But of even greater impact was his historic integration of the Great American Pastime.
 His courageous, faith-driven acceptance of this role made him the target of racist taunts from spectators and by many unwilling to accept that a Black man should play alongside white players.

 The Brooklyn Dodgers owner, Branch Rickey, was a “Bible-thumping Methodist” who refused to attend games on Sunday.
 Robinson was also a Methodist.
-They relied on their respective faith to overcome threats in return for the promise of ending racial segregation.
+They both on faith to overcome threats when they decided to end racial segregation in baseball.
 Rickey sincerely believed it was God’s will that he integrate baseball and saw it as an opportunity to intervene in the moral history of the nation, as Lincoln had done.
 A deep-rooted bond formed between the men.
-Robinson and Rickey were genuine Christians, muscular Christians certainly, but Christians in their concern for their fellow human beings.
+Robinson and Rickey were genuine Christians, muscular Christians certainly, but fully Christian in their concern for their fellow human beings.
 It was no act when Rickey read the passage from Giovanni Papini’s The Life of Christ to a skeptical Robinson at their historic first meeting in Brooklyn on August 28, 1945 (see today’s Bible reading).

 “When I came to believe that God was working with and guiding Mr. Rickey,” Robinson wrote, “I began to also believe that he was guiding me.”
 And Rickey chose Robinson because of the young man’s faith and moral character.
 There were numerous other Negro Leagues players to consider, but Rickey knew integrating the racist world of professional sports would take more than athletic ability.
 The attacks would be ugly, and the press would fuel the fire.
 If the player chosen were goaded into retaliating, the grand experiment would be set back a decade or more.